Guardia Piemontese: History

-The Calabrese Roman Catholic Abbot Giovan Antonio Anania informed Ghislieri that the Waldensians in Calabria had meanwhile also adopted preachers of their own, so Ghislieri ordered the abbot to eradicate the Waldensian heresy, in coordination with his local Archbishop of Cosenza, Taddeo Gaddi.
+The Calabrian Roman Catholic Abbot Giovan Antonio Anania informed Ghislieri that the Waldensians in Calabria had meanwhile also adopted preachers of their own, so Ghislieri ordered the abbot to eradicate the Waldensian heresy, in coordination with his local Archbishop of Cosenza, Taddeo Gaddi.
 First, Anania tried to coerce the Waldensians into converting by way of threats, but they refused.
 With a sense of foreboding, many Waldensians from neighbouring places fled to Guardia, which was fortified.
 Guardia's lord Salvatore Spinelli (c.
 1506–1565) tried to make the Waldensians relent and advised Pascale and Uscegli to flee, but in vain.

 Spinelli, who did not wish to be accused of favouring heretics, finally resorted to a trick.
 In June 1561, he requested entry to the town for himself and fifty of his men, claiming that they would come unarmed.
-Loyal to their lord, the men of Guarda let them in.
+Loyal to their lord, the men of Guardia let them in.
 In the night of 4 to 5 June, Spinelli and his henchmen took out their hidden weapons and took the town by force.
 In doing so, and by further pogroms in the following two weeks, Spinelli and his henchmen murdered about 2,000 Waldensians in Guardia Piemontese and other places.
 This bloodshed is commemorated by the name of the town's main gate, the Porta del Sangue, or Gate of Blood, because it was said that the blood of the murdered flowed all the way down to it.
 Next to the town gate there is now the Centro di Cultura Giovan Luigi Pascale which contains a permanent exhibition on the history of the Waldensians of Guardia.

 The survivors of the massacre had to convert to Roman Catholicism, and marriages between a man and a woman both of Waldensian descent were forbidden.
 Spioncini, spyholes to be opened from the outside, were to be built into the town's front doors, in order to allow inquisitors to spy into the houses and check whether the compulsory converts really abstain from Waldensian traditions.
 Some spioncini can still be found in frontdoors.
 The Waldensian church was demolished.
 On its site, today's Piazza Chiesa Valdese, a piece of rock from Piedmont was put in 1975, donated by Guardia's twin city Torre Pellice in memory of the descent of many Guardioti from the Piedmontese rocky Alps.
 The names of 118 known victims of the 1561 massacre are listed in a plaque at the rock.